danpros/htmly/README.md

 Installations
 -------------
-If you have an OpenSSL enabled server (usually enabled by default), use the [installer.php](https://github.com/danpros/htmly/releases/latest) and read the following [instructions](https://docs.htmly.com/basics/installations) to get started.
+If you have an OpenSSL enabled server (usually enabled by default), use the [installer](https://github.com/Kanti/htmly-installer/releases/latest) and read the following [instructions](https://github.com/Kanti/htmly-installer/blob/master/README.md#htmly-installerphp) to get started.
 If you don't have OpenSSL, please download the latest version, extract it, then upload the extracted files to your server.
 Also, make sure the installation folder is writeable by your server.

 Configurations
 --------------
-Set written permission for the `cache` and `content` directories.

 Rename `config.ini.example` inside the `config` folder to `config.ini` (or you can create a new `config/config.ini` file) then change the site settings there.

 Create `YourUsername.ini` inside the `config/users` folder or simply rename the `username.ini.example` file and write down your password there: